 AWS differs from some of its competitors by locating all an organization’s access rules in a central repository.
 That can make it very difficult to determine from within a resource what identities — whether they be people or non-people identities — have access to that resource.
 In addition, there can be secondary resource policies that can actually override what’s going on in an identity policy.
 All that creates complexity that makes it difficult to look at a resource and know who or what has access to it.

 A big plus of AWS is its ability to assign roles to entities.
 It allows a strong identity and access policy to be imposed on things like serverless functions, containers, or workloads.
-It helps developers avoid bad practices, such as embedding credentials where they shouldn't be embedded.
+It helps developers to avoid bad practices, such as embedding credentials where they shouldn’t be embedded.

 Dependability is another AWS asset.
 Day after day, it exhibits rock-solid performance and consistency.